lightly-ai/NvidiaTLTActiveLearning/README.md

 ## 1 Prerequisites <a name=prerequisites>

-For this tutorial, we require Python 3.6 or higher.
-We also need to install [`lightly`](https://github.com/lightly-ai/lightly), `numpy` and `argparse`.
+For this tutorial, you require Python 3.6 or higher.
+You also need to install [`lightly`](https://github.com/lightly-ai/lightly), `numpy` and `argparse`.
 ```
 pip install -r requirements.txt
 ```

 ### 1.1 Set up Lightly <a name=lightly>
-To set up lightly, head to the [Lightly web-app](https://app.lightly.ai) and create a free account by logging in.
+To set up `lightly`, head to the [Lightly web-app](https://app.lightly.ai) and create a free account by logging in.
 Make sure to get your token by clicking on your e-mail address and selecting "Preferences".
 You will need the token for the rest of this tutorial.

 ### 1.2 Set up Nvidia TLT <a name=tlt>
 To install the Nvidia Transfer Learning Toolkit, follow [these instructions](https://docs.nvidia.com/metropolis/TLT/tlt-user-guide/text/requirements_and_installation.html).
 If you want to use your own scripts for training and inference, you can skip this part.